ian-fisher-developer/qt-qml/README.md

    Adds more controls to the adjustable table exercise -- many GUIs offer multiple, synchronized controls for the same function.

+5. Transient Controls

+   Shows/hides the synchronized controls based on mouse proximity -- this exercise gets to the fluid, animated features particularly suited to QML.

 ## Configuration